Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/understanding-functions.rst

 Creating and Calling a  Function
 --------------------------------

 Each programming language has its own syntax to create and call a function.
-Here is an example:
+Here is an example program that uses functions to calculate area and perimeter (I know there are many ways to improve this code, we will be doing that in the next sections!(:

 .. tabs::